EldinKajdic/Weatheruu/README.md

 Weatheruu was created to make weather application users happier by presenting weather information in a "happy" way.
 Sunny outside?
 Yay!
 A dancing sun appears!
 Oh no, it's raining?
 Don't worry too much about it, here's a cute little cloud for you!

+In the application, an user can save up to five different favorite locations at the same time.
+After that, just scroll left or right and enjoy seeing the weather for the first time!

 The application is still under development.
-It is being developed using React Native.
+It was developed using React Native.

 ![](readme.gif)